 - Perform community service

 Probation terms can last anywhere from three to five years.
-Depending on the circumstances of your arrest, the court can ask for the maximum possible time in prison if you are found to violate your probation terms.
+Depending on the circumstances of your arrest, the court can ask for the maximum possible time in prison if you violate your probation terms after a robbery conviction.

-Call a Criminal Defense Attorney if You’re Charged With Robbery
+Call a Criminal Defense Attorney About Robbery Charges

 The prosecution in your robbery case will try to prove you guilty beyond a reasonable doubt.
 The good news is that there are several defenses that a criminal defense attorney could use in your favor.
 These include proving that you did not take property by force or fear or had no intent to sell or keep it.

-Being accused under the California Penal Code Section 211 can have serious consequences.
-So, as always, the best advice is to get legal representation.
-The sooner, the better.
-You can rest assured our attorneys will explore all options to fight these charges and achieve the best possible outcome.
+Being accused under California Penal Code Section 211: Robbery can have serious consequences.
+The best advice is to get legal representation.
+Rest assured that our attorneys will explore all options to fight these charges and achieve the best possible outcome.

-And if you still have questions, regardless of your particular case with a robbery claim or accusation, contact an experienced criminal defense attorney at Simmrin Law group.
+If you still have questions, regardless of your particular case involving a robbery claim or accusation, contact an experienced criminal defense attorney at Simmrin Law Group.